On the complete-spectrum characterization of quantum integrable spin chains via the inhomogeneous T-Q relation: Acknowledgments

 \section{Acknowledgments}

-The financial support from the National Natural Science Foundation of China (Grant Nos.
-11375141, 11374334, 11434013, 11425522), the National Program for Basic Research of MOST (973 project under grant No. 2011CB921700) and BCMIIS are gratefully acknowledged.
+We would like to thank F. Gong for drawing our attention to the B{\'e}zout Theorem.
+The financial supports from the National Natural Science Foundation of China (Grant Nos.
+11375141, 11374334, 11434013 and 11425522), the National Program for Basic Research of MOST (973 project under grant No. 2011CB921700) and BCMIIS are gratefully acknowledged.
 Two of the authors (W.-L. Yang and K. Shi) would like to thank IoP, CAS for the hospitality.
-W. -L. Yang also would like to thank KITPC for the hospitality where some part of the work was done during his visiting.
+W.-L. Yang also would like to thank KITPC for the hospitality where some part of the work was done during his visiting.